yikouyi312/11785project/README.md

 ## 11-785 Final Project

-Hair-Removal Network based on StyleGAN
+Hair-Removal Network based on StyleGAN.

+Detail implementation in Train.ipnyb

 ### Table of contents